- 6 min to read

 Backlinko, one of the top SEO companies in the last couple of years, struggled with website performance.
 Much of it they owe it to heavy pages ie long posts with a lot of images and user comments, and the fact a lot of legacy code has accumulated over the years of WordPress development and update which caused page rendering issues.

 Wondering what we did to help?
 Check out Backlinko case study.

 Downsides of custom web development solutions

 Developing a custom solution will certainly cost you more as far as initial costs are concerned.
 You’ll have to hire a team of web developers, spend time creating the plan for your website, and then spend time having it developed.

 However, while getting a template might be more affordable in the beginning, you’ll most likely have to pay for licensing packages over a period of time, keep a tap on frequent theme/plugins update, and to some extent, be dependent on the template designer.

-Designing the website takes time.
-Hiring web developers takes time.
-Developing the website takes time.
-And any adjustments, bug fixes, updates, and upgrades take time as well.
+Designing the website takes time, hiring web developers takes time, developing the website takes time, and any adjustments, bug fixes, updates, and upgrades will take some time as well.
 A lot more in contrast to using templates.

-It may cost more, but your business will rake in more profit because of it.
+It may cost more, but your business will most definitely rake in more profit because of it.